-Courses Taught: Since coming to BYU, Brother Gaskill has taught the following courses: The Gospel and World Religions, Christian History, Book of Mormon, New Testament, Pearl of Great Price, Doctrine and Covenants.
+Courses Taught: Since coming to BYU, Dr. Gaskill has taught the following courses: Survey of World Religions, Christian History, Book of Mormon, New Testament, Pearl of Great Price, Doctrine and Covenants.

-Areas of Research: The Fall of Adam and Eve, Scriptural and Temple Symbolism, Early Christian History and Doctrines, Catholicism, Jehovah's Witnesses, Eastern Orthodoxy, Various Other World Religions
+Areas of Research: The Fall of Adam and Eve, Scriptural & Temple Symbolism, Early Christian History & Doctrines, World Religions—including Various Christian Traditions (e.g., Catholicism, Eastern Orthodoxy, Jehovah's Witnesses, Seventh-day Adventism, etc.).

 Languages: Training in New Testament Greek, Middle Egyptian, and Biblical Hebrew.